Teeth Regeneration and Regrowth 2023: Current Research and Future Treatments

 When will this treatment be available?

-Initial information on this treatment was published in 2005 in Nature, and toothpaste was announced for 2016 (announcement has been published on dr Kazue Yamagishi’s website, intended for the Japanese market) but as of 2022 it’s still not available and it does not look like it’s going to be in the near future or ever.
+Initial information on this treatment was published in 2005 in Nature, and toothpaste was announced in 2016 (an announcement has been published on dr Kazue Yamagishi’s website, intended for the Japanese market) but as of 2023 it’s still not available and it does not look like it’s going to be in the near future or ever.
 We have made an attempt to contact dr Kazue Yamagishi to obtain detailed information, but she never got back to us.

 As of now there are no human trials in progress or pending, we’ll update this information once this changes.